egansoft/breezy/README.md

 * -d, --debug: enable debug mode, returning information about how the request was handled for every request
 * -h, --help: display the help message

+See [examples/](examples) for example route files with different shell options.

 ## Security
 Breezy is a simple program, making it really easy to make insecure webservers.
 Please don't write routes that allow people to execute arbritrary commands on your server, like `/[command] $ [command]`.